JJandoso/JJandoso/README.md

 ### Hi there!
 I'm Joshua, nice to meet you! 👋

+📱  Mobile App developer

 🌎 Dual nationality - American and Brazilian

-🖥️ I’m currently learning Data Science and Python
+🖥️ I’m currently learning Swift and Python

 🏄‍ Community guy who loves being involved in communities and help students grow